kieronrye/kieronscodecabin/README.md

 page numbering guide:

-home page
+home page is index.html

-about me
+about me is aboutmepage.htmp
-blog
-projects
-contact me
+>contact me is contactmepage.html